 Nowadays, advertising your school has never been easier.
-You can get your message in front of prospective parents through social media, search engine marketing, email marketing, TV advertisements, magazines, billboards, buses and even on taxis!
-On the other hand, driving enrolments has never been harder.
-Schools are getting more innovative in how they market themselves, and there is a competitive nature to enrolments that has never been seen before.
-In short, schools must fight for every last enrolment.
+You can get your message in front of prospective parents through social media, search engine marketing, email marketing, TV advertisements, magazines, billboards, buses, and even on taxis!
+On the other hand, driving enrollments has never been harder.
+Schools are getting more innovative in how they market themselves, and there is a competitive nature to enrollments that has never been seen before.
+In short, schools must fight for every last enrollment.

-There has been a fundamental shift in the way that prospective families are identified, nurtured and converted into enrolments.
-In this post, we’ll discuss how your school needs to change the way you think about enrolments, and how to keep up.
+There has been a fundamental shift in the way that prospective families are identified, nurtured, and converted into enrollments.
+In this post, we’ll discuss how your school needs to change the way you think about enrollments, and how to keep up.

-Prospective families don’t see one school billboard and enrol their child straight away.
+Prospective families don’t see one school billboard and enroll their child straight away.
 Instead, they will have multiple touchpoints across various channels before they make their decision.
-It’s important that schools understand this path to enrolment (known as the ‘customer journey’) so that you can be sure your school is engaging your parents with the right messaging at the right time.
+It’s important that schools understand this path to enrollment (known as the ‘customer journey’) so that you can be sure your school is engaging your parents with the right messaging at the right time.

 Speaking of touchpoints — your local community is often very involved when your parents are in the awareness phase of the customer journey.
 When they purchased their house, their real estate agent likely talked about the great schools in the area and mentioned that they send their children to your school.

 Your school is a part of a local community — it’s time to act like it.
-Community marketing is less about enrolments and more about giving back to your community by connecting and engaging with people in your local area.
-Not only will your school build valuable relationships, but it will establish itself as a supportive and community-minded organisation.
+Community marketing is less about enrollments and more about giving back to your community by connecting and engaging with people in your local area.
+Not only will your school build valuable relationships, but it will establish itself as a supportive and community-minded organization.